Franciskadtt/Franciskadtt/README.md

 # Hello there!
 My name is Franciska! 👋
-### I am a UX Designer & Software Developer, currently working on my third Milestone project!
+### I am a UX Designer & Software Developer, currently working on my 4th Milestone project!

 👩🏼‍💻 Currently studying Full Stack Development at Code Institute

-📚 Qualified in UX Design
+📚 Super interest in UX Design

 ⛵️ Learning how to Sail